QasimWaheed/flutter_google_places/README.md

-# flutter_google_places
+# flutter_google_places2

 This library provides Google places autocomplete widgets for flutter.
-It uses [google_maps_webservice](https://github.com/lejard-h/google_maps_webservice) library which directly refer to the official [documentation](https://developers.google.com/maps/web-services/) for google maps web service.
+It uses [google_maps_webservice2](https://github.com/QasimWaheed/google_maps_webservice_v2) library which directly refer to the official [documentation](https://developers.google.com/maps/web-services/) for google maps web service.

 According to https://stackoverflow.com/a/52545293, you need to enable billing on your account, even if you are only using the free quota.